prody/ProDy-website/tutorials/ensemble_analysis/xray_plotting.rst

 Cross-projections
 -------------------------------------------------------------------------------

-Finally, we will make a cross-projection plot using :func:`.showCrossProjection`.
-We will pass ``scale='y'`` argument, which will scale the width of the projection along ANM mode:
+Finally, we will make a cross-projection plot comparing PCA modes and ANM modes using :func:`.showCrossProjection`.
+We will pass the ``scale='y'`` argument, which will scale the width of the projection along the ANM mode:

 .. ipython:: python